comet-ml/opik/README.md

 </p>
 <p align="center">
-  <b>cometLLM</b> is your new best friend to track your LLM prompts versions and LLM chains, share your learnings, quickly identify what went wrong by visualizing their executions and diffing between them.
+    <b>cometLLM</b>b allows you to effortlessly track and visualize your LLM prompts and chains, enabling you to quickly identify the most effective ones and efficiently debug any issues that arise.
+With cometLLM, you can rest assured that your LLM workflows are fully reproducible, minimizing any uncertainties and allowing you to focus on advancing your use-cases.
+Say hello to streamlined workflows and unleash the full potential of your Large Language Models today.
 </p>
 </p>